Mountain biking is such a rad sport—and it’s about to get even radder.

 Lee Likes Bikes is a Valmont Bike Park Official Adventure Provider specializing in adult skills clinics.
 20 percent of your clinic fee goes straight to the park.
 For children’s programs check out fellow Valmont Bike Park Official Adventure Provider Avid4Adventure.

-Once you get a feel for these fundamentals, it’s a series of simple steps to more advanced stuff like:
+These core skills will help you ride everywhere, whether you are cruising on local singletrack or ripping the ski resorts.
+Once you get these fundamentals, it’s a series of simple steps to more advanced stuff like:

 • Pumping turns

 • Flat-out ripping!

 IMPORTANT: We do not skip steps, and we will not let you do something unless we know you’re ready.

 We use our teaching method with riders of all styles and levels, from kids to retirees, from XC riders to downhillers, from beginners to pros.
 This stuff works—and it’s fun!

 Cost per rider: $75.
 20% of your fee goes to Valmont Bike Park.